- Prostate Adenocarcinoma

 Denosumab (Xgeva) is a fully human monoclonal IgG2 antibody with a very high affinity for human RANKL.
-In a pivotal multi-center phase III double-blind randomized study comparing denosumab against zoledronate for the prevention of SREs in 1904 patients with bisphosphonate-naïve metastatic CRPC, men receiving denosumab (n=950) had an improved time to first SRE (20.7 vs 17.1 months, representing an 18% reduction in the risk of first SREs).
+In a pivotal multi-center phase III double-blind randomized study comparing denosumab against zoledronate for the prevention of skeletal-related events (SREs) in 1904 patients with bisphosphonate-naïve metastatic CRPC, men receiving denosumab (n=950) had an improved time to first SRE (20.7 vs 17.1 months, representing an 18% reduction in the risk of first SREs).
 Notably, there was no difference in overall survival or progression-free survival between the study arms.

 Common toxicities of denosumab include fatigue, nausea, hypophosphatemia, hypocalcemia, as well as osteonecrosis of the jaw (2%).
 Therefore, denosumab is a reasonable alternative to zoledronate for prophylaxis against SREs in patients with metastatic CRPC and bone metastases.